-We’re also continually creating and providing resources regarding how to manage remote teams.
-While this concept was something familiar to other industries, there are a number of considerations and complexities to helping a child welfare organization operate in a complete remote fashion that haven’t really been explored or addressed before.
+We’re also continually creating and providing resources regarding how to manage remote teams in child welfare.
+While this concept was something familiar to other industries, there are a number of considerations and complexities to helping a child welfare organization operate in a completely remote fashion that haven’t really been explored or addressed before.

 It’s been all hands on deck.
 Everyone continues to pitch in—regardless of their job role or level of seniority—to decide what to do next and connect the dots for our customers.